The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: The reduction fiber sequence

-induces a weak equivalence between the homotopy fiber of $R$ at $V$ and the homotopy fiber of $R$ at $r(V \cup_M W)$.
-Note that in light of \ref{lem:r-Serre} these homotopy fibers are equivalent to the genuine fibers.
+induces a weak equivalence between the homotopy fiber of $R$ at $V$ and the homotopy fiber of $R$ at $r(V \cup_M W) = r(V \cup_M r(W))$.
+The choice of the equivalence $V$ does not matter, but to be concrete we can take $M' = M$ and $V:M \to M$ to be the cylinder of length one.
 Using lemma \ref{lem:c-r-decomposition} we can identify the homotopy fibers with $\hom_{\Cobcl_{d,\gt}}(\emptyset, \emptyset)$.
-The induced map between the homotopy fibers is exactly compositon with $c(W)$ in $\Cobcl_{d,\gt}$:
+Note that in light of lemma \ref{lem:r-Serre} these homotopy fibers are equivalent to the genuine fibers.
+The induced map between the homotopy fibers is exactly composition with $c(V \cup_M W)$ in $\Cobcl_{d,\gt}$:

-This map is homotopic to the identity if $c(W)= (\emptyset, t)$ is the empty cobordism of some length $t>0$.
-This shows that $W$ is $R$-Cartesian if it is reduced.
+This map is homotopic to the identity if $c(V\cup_M W)= (\emptyset, t)$ is the empty cobordism of some length $t>0$, and since $V$ is a cylinder this is the case if and only if $W$ is reduced.
+Therefore $W$ is $R$-Cartesian if it is reduced.

-Conversely, if $W$ is not reduced, then $c(W)$ is non-empty and the map $(\blank \cup_\emptyset c(W))$ cannot be an equivalence as it does not hit the connected component of $(\emptyset, t) \in \hom_{\Cobcl_{d,\gt}}(\emptyset, \emptyset)$. \end{proof}
+Conversely, if $W$ is not reduced, then $c(V\cup_M W)$ is non-empty and the map $(\blank \cup_\emptyset c(V\cup_M W))$ cannot be an equivalence as it does not hit the connected component of $(\emptyset, t) \in \hom_{\Cobcl_{d,\gt}}(\emptyset, \emptyset)$. \end{proof}

 \begin{lem} A morphism $[W]:M \to N$ in $h\Cob_{d,\gt}$ is locally $(hR)$-Cartesian in the sense of \cite[Definition 5.6]{Stb19}, if and only if it is reduced. \end{lem} \begin{proof} This is proved just like lemma \ref{lem:reduced=locCart}, but using the bijection